rlucente-se-jboss/eap-6-stig-guidance/stig-items/JBOS-AS-000010/README.md

 This also assumes that each user has their own EAP installation.

 ### Configure the NSS Database
 Once the SunPKCS11 provider is defined for Java, we must configure the NSS database.
-If using a system-wide database, please do the following:
+If using a system-wide database, please do the
+following:

     sudo mkdir -p /etc/nssdb
-    sudo restorecon -vFr /etc/nssdb

 If using a user-local database, please do the following: